Make an Impact

 Prevention

 Prevention helps people stay out of slavery.
-It typically involves programs like education, community development, public awareness, training, rights advocacy, and economic development.
+Human trafficking prevention typically involves programs like education, community development, building public awareness, rights advocacy, and economic development.

 Intervention

 Intervention helps those currently trapped in slavery.
-It can involve activities such as conducting investigations, supporting law enforcement, providing technology to fight trafficking online, and supporting rescue operations and arrests.
+Human trafficking intervention includes activities such as conducting investigations, supporting law enforcement, developing and sharing technology to fight trafficking, and supporting rescue operations and arrests.

 Survivor Care

-Restoration helps survivors after release from slavery.
-It usually includes medical care and counseling, job skills, education, and legal advocacy aimed towards helping survivors re-enter society as healthy individuals.
+A restoration process is necessary once survivors are freed.
+Aftercare for survivors of human trafficking usually includes trauma-informed medical care and counseling, job skills, education, and legal advocacy aimed towards helping survivors re-integrate into their lives and communities.

-Witnessing a situation that seems suspicious or dangerous is frightening.
-It may not be safe for you to physically step into action, but there are things you can do to help.
+Witnessing a situation that seems suspicious or dangerous can feel frightening and confusing.
+It may not be safe for you to physically intervene, but there are things you can do to help:

 Do not attempt a rescue unless you are trained to do so.